farirpgs/fari-games/public/documents/fari-rpgs/charge-srd.md

 ## Talents

-Talents are specific abilities your character gains when they reach certain milestones in the story.
+Talents are specific **abilities** your character gains when they **reach certain milestones in the story**.

-A `talent` either gives a new `action dot` to invest in a character's `actions`, or a new `situational talent` which gives a temporary boost to their character in specific circumstances.
+A talent either gives a new _action dot_ to invest in a character's actions, or a new _situational talent_ which gives a temporary boost to their character in specific circumstances.

-At the start of the game, characters begin with zero talents.
+At the start of the game, **characters begin with zero talents**.
 They will gain those special abilities when they achieve certain milestones in the story.

 > #### Designer Note: Hacking Talents
 >
-> The default character sheet in Charge has a `talent tree` containing 13 `talents`.
+> The default character sheet in Charge has a _talent tree_ containing 13 _talents_.
 That being said, we don't necessarily think you should do the same for your game.
 >
 > Taking into consideration that Charge is generic by default, we wanted to offer more leeway for the group to make their characters progress at their own pace.
-That's the reason the `talent tree` is that big.
+That's the reason the _talent tree_ is that big.
 >
-> Since the average campaign lasts for around 6 sessions, having a `talent tree` with 4 or even 6 `talents` should be more than enough.
+> Since the average campaign lasts for around 6 sessions, having a _talent tree_ with 4 or even 6 _talents_ should be more than enough.

 > #### Designer Note: Making Playbooks
 >